Making fair and sustainable use of biodiversity

 Genetic resources provide the basis for a large number of commercial and scientific products, for example.
 This includes applications in biotechnology, pharmaceuticals, cosmetics, horticulture, seeds, fertilisers, pesticides, food and drinks.
 It is a pressing issue in Central America: governments in the region want to prevent the illegal use of these resources by foreign researchers and companies, known as biopiracy.
 A number of civil society organisations and indigenous communities are also protesting against the notion of placing an economic value on their livelihoods.

-The member states of the Central American Integration System (SICA) implement initial measures to promote the fair and equitable sharing of benefits derived from the sustainable use of genetic resources and the traditional knowledge associated with them.
+The member states of the Central American Integration System (SICA) – Belize, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua and Panama – are implementing initial measures to promote the fair and equitable sharing of benefits derived from the sustainable use of genetic resources and the traditional knowledge associated with them.

-The project is setting up training courses, information events and specialist meetings throughout the region and in the SICA member states.
-These events provide an opportunity for policy-makers and representatives of law enforcement, civil society and the private sector in particular to acquire expertise and to learn about the opportunities and risks involved in accessing and using natural genetic resources.
-The project is developing and improving strategies and general legal conditions that will serve as a guide for SICA member states and enable them to benefit from their genetic resources to a greater extent.
+Over the course of 52 months between 2014 and 2019, the project initiated training courses, information events and specialist meetings at both the regional and national level.
+These events provided an opportunity for policy-makers and representatives of law enforcement, civil society and the private sector in particular to acquire expertise and learn about the opportunities and risks involved in accessing and using natural genetic resources.
+The project improved and developed strategies and general legal conditions that serve as a guide for SICA member states and enable them to benefit from their genetic resources to a greater extent.